LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ## Handle the Callback Hit

-Handle the callback hit that exchanged the authorization token for access token:
+Handle the callback hit that exchanged the authorization token for the access token:

 ```js
 var verifier = provider.Verifier(&oidc.Config{ClientID: clientID})